AmazingConnie/study-here/README.md

 In the future, I want to flesh out this project to include login info and a form for reserving a room.
 I also want to categorize spaces by campus and building.

 I plan on deploying this project to Vercel.

+NOTE: Items are not retrieved automatically after typing in your input.
+You must hit the enter key after typing your input into the search bar.